10 observations about Hong Kong

 2.)
 A PLA (Chinese) soldier pointed his rifle barrel at my kneecaps when I walked in front of his barracks fence near the Ferris wheel.
 These guys are not allowed into the general population, and they're twitchy af.
 Hong Kong is not responsible for them, so it's not like there's anyone to complain to.
 Hong Kongers are familiar with this sense of helplessness.
 Only select business executives are permitted to vote.
 Seven million ordinary folks have no meaningful voice in how anything operates, except at the micro-local level.

 3.)
 People here are stressed out.
 It's like a bad cologne the city wears.
-The average living space is 160 feet per square person, and many have it much worse.
+The average living space is 160 square feet per person, and many have it much worse.
 Spontaneous outbursts of joy are tolerated in the 5-and-under crowd, however.

 4.)
 Broadband speeds are mediocre to pathetic.